insdead/Kazakhstan-Pharmacy/README.md

 > List of all pharmacies in Kazakhstan

 ## General info
-Addresses of all pharmacies in Kazakhstan
+Addresses and names of all pharmacies in Kazakhstan

 ## Install it
 `pip install BeautifulSoup`<br/>